kavyamanohar/Malayalam-ASR-for-digits/README.md

 # SPEECH FEATURE EXTRACTION

-To extract the features from audio clips run the following script.
-It prepares the data and extract features as described below.
+To extract the features from audio clips, run the following script.
 ```
 $./extractfeatures.sh
 ```
+It prepares the data and extract features as described below.

 ## DATA PREPARATION

 From the `/raw` directory a `/data` directory is created with the following contents.
-This representation isimportant for further processing with kaldi tools
+This representation is important for further processing with kaldi tools.

 - `/data`
     - `/train`